jMetal/jMetal/docs/component.rst

 The idea is to use a component-based approach, were algorithmic templates are again used but the steps of the algorithms are implemented as objects instead of methods so, instead of using inheritance, implementing a given algorithm requires to add the proper components to the template.
-The resulting architecture allow metaheuristics to be highly configurable without the need of defining sub-clases .
+The resulting architecture allow metaheuristics to be highly configurable without the need of defining sub-clases.
 Furthermore, the templates are observable entities, according to the Observer pattern, so observers entities can register into them and be notified when the state of the algorithm changes (e.g., a real chart observer can receive the population after each algorithm iteration to plot it).

 Contrarily to the approach adopted in jMetal 5.0, in jMetal 6.0 the new architecture is not going to replace the former one.
 There are some reasons for taking this decision, starting with the aforementioned comment about jMetal users who are comfortable with the current implementation and are probably not interested in learning another way of developing or using the algorithms.
 Another reason is that algorithms having tightly related components can be difficult to be implemented with the component- based architecture; this way, while NSGA-II adapts very well to the architecture, to implement MOEA/D we had to design some complex components.
-As a consequence, all the component-related stuff is located in a new Maven sub-project called `jmetal-component`.
+As a consequence, all the component-related stuff is located in a new Maven sub-project called ``jmetal-component``.

-The structure of the `jmetal-component` is depicted in this figure:
+The structure of ``jmetal-component`` is depicted in this figure:

 .. figure:: resources/figures/jmetal-component.png
    :scale: 40 %